espressomd/espresso/doc/sphinx/installation.rst

 This chapter describes the features that can be activated in |es|.
-Even if possible, it is not recommended to activate all features, because this will negatively effect |es| ’s performance.
+Even if possible, it is not recommended to activate all features, because this will negatively effect |es| 's performance.

-Features can be activated in the configuration header ``myconfig.hpp`` (see section :ref:`myconfig.hpp\: Activating and deactivating features`).
+Features can be activated in the configuration header :file:`myconfig.hpp` (see section :ref:`myconfig.hpp\: Activating and deactivating features`).
 To activate ``FEATURE``, add the following line to the header file: